-Scientific study endorses seaworthiness of Ark
+Scientific Study Endorses Seaworthiness of Ark

-Noah's Ark was the focus of a major 1992 scientific study headed by Dr. Seon Hong at the world-class ship research center KRISO, based in Daejeon, South Korea.
+Noah's ark was the focus of a major 1992 scientific study headed by Dr. Seon Hong at the world-class ship research center KRISO, based in Daejeon, South Korea.
 Dr. Hong's team compared twelve hulls of different proportions to discover which design was most practical.
 No hull shape was found to significantly outperform the 4,300-year-old biblical design.
-In fact, the Ark's careful balance is easily lost if the proportions are modified, rendering the vessel either unstable, prone to fracture, or dangerously uncomfortable.
+In fact, the ark's careful balance is easily lost if the proportions are modified, rendering the vessel either unstable, prone to fracture, or dangerously uncomfortable.

-The research team found that the proportions of Noah's Ark carefully balanced the conflicting demands of stability (resistance to capsizing), comfort (seakeeping), and strength.
-In fact, the Ark has the same proportions as a modern cargo ship.
+The research team found that the proportions of Noah's ark carefully balanced the conflicting demands of stability (resistance to capsizing), comfort (seakeeping), and strength.
+In fact, the ark has the same proportions as a modern cargo ship.

-The study also confirmed that the Ark could handle waves as high as 100 feet (30 m).
-Dr. Hong is now director general of the facility and claims "life came from the sea," clearly not the words of a creationist on a mission to promote the worldwide Flood.
-Endorsing the seaworthiness of Noah's Ark obviously did not damage Dr. Hong's credibility.
+The study also confirmed that the ark could handle waves as high as 100 feet (30 m).
+Dr. Hong later became director general of the facility and claimed "life came from the sea," clearly not the words of a creationist on a mission to promote the worldwide flood.
+Endorsing the seaworthiness of Noah's ark obviously did not damage Dr. Hong's credibility.

-Dr. Seon Won Hong was principal research scientist when he headed up the Noah's Ark investigation.
-In May 2005 Dr. Hong was appointed director general of MOERI (formerly KRISO).
+Dr. Seon Won Hong was principal research scientist when he headed up the Noah's ark investigation.
+In May 2005, Dr. Hong was appointed director general of MOERI (formerly KRISO).
 Dr. Hong earned a BS degree in naval architecture from Seoul National University and a PhD degree in applied mechanics from the University of Michigan, Ann Arbor.

-All this makes nonsense of the claim that Genesis was written only a few centuries before Christ, as a mere retelling of earlier Babylonian flood legends such as the Epic of Gilgamesh.
-The Epic of Gilgamesh story describes a cube-shaped ark, which would have given a dangerously rough ride.
+All this makes nonsense of the claim that Genesis was written only a few centuries before Christ as a mere retelling of earlier Babylonian flood legends, such as the Epic of Gilgamesh.
+The Epic of Gilgamesh story describes a cubeshaped ark, which would have given a dangerously rough ride.
 This is neither accurate nor scientific.
-Noah's Ark is the original, while the Gilgamesh Epic is a later distortion.
+Noah's ark is the original, while the Gilgamesh epic is a later distortion.

-What about the shape?
+What About the Shape?

-For many years biblical creationists have simply depicted the Ark as a rectangular box.
+For many years, biblical creationists have simply depicted the ark as a rectangular box.
 This helped emphasize its size.
-It was easy to explain capacity and illustrate how easily the Ark could have handled the payload.
-With the rectangular shape, the Ark's stability against rolling could even be demonstrated by simple calculations.
+It was easy to explain capacity and illustrate how easily the ark could have handled the payload.
+With the rectangular shape, the ark's stability against rolling could even be demonstrated by simple calculations.

-Yet the Bible does not say the Ark must be a rectangular box.
-In fact, Scripture does not elaborate about the shape of Noah's Ark beyond those superb, overall proportions length, breadth, and depth.
+Yet the Bible does not say the ark must be a rectangular box.
+In fact, Scripture does not elaborate about the shape of Noah's ark beyond those superb, overall proportions-length, breadth, and depth.
 Ships have long been described like this without implying a block-shaped hull.

-In Hebrew "Ark" is the obscure term tebah, a word that appears only one other time when it describes the basket that carried baby Moses (Exodus 2:3).
+In Hebrew, "ark" is the obscure term tebah, a word that appears only one other time when it describes the basket that carried baby Moses (Exodus 2:3).
 One was a huge, wooden ship and the other a tiny, wicker basket.
-Both floated, both preserved life, and both were covered; but the similarity ends there.
+Both floated, both preserved life, and both were covered-but the similarity ends there.
 If the word implied anything about shape, it would be "an Egyptian basket-like shape," typically rounded.
-More likely, however, tebah means something else, like "lifeboat."2
+More likely, however, tebah means something else, like "lifeboat."
+2 discussion is irrelevant if God intended to sustain the ark no matter how well designed and executed.

-The Bible leaves the details regarding the shape of the Ark wide open-anything from a rectangular box with hard right angles and no curvature at all, to a ship-like form.
+The Bible leaves the details regarding the shape of the ark wide open-anything from a rectangular box with hard right angles and no curvature at all to a ship-like form.
 Box-like has the largest carrying capacity, but a ship-like design would be safer and more comfortable in heavy seas.
-Such discussion is irrelevant if God intended to sustain the Ark no matter how well designed and executed.
+Such